Handles & Wedges

 Who Uses Handles & Wedges?

-• Tool collectors and restorers preserving traditional hand tools
+• Tool collectors and restorers preserving traditional hand tools for display or continued use

 How to Choose the Right Handles & Wedges